pyleglise/modal-nextjs/README.md

-# Simple Date Picker component created for Next.js projects
+# Simple Modal component created for Next.js projects

-A datepicker component built with Next.js using FontAwesome
+A modal component built with Next.js using FontAwesome

 ## Installation